WannaflySC/openssl/README.md

 ## What is OpenSSL

-•It is open-source cryptographic library.
+- It is open-source cryptographic library.
-•Written  in C, Assembly and Perl
+- Written  in C, Assembly and Perl
-•It  is  used  for  data  encryption
+- It  is  used  for  data  encryption
-•It  has  various encryption algorithm and provide many encryption tools •SSL/TLS  is  one  of  encryption tool provided by OpenSSL [for more information click here](https://www.openssl.org/)
+- It  has  various encryption algorithm and provide many encryption tools
+- SSL/TLS  is  one  of  encryption tool provided by OpenSSL [for more information click here](https://www.openssl.org/)

 ## History Of OpenSSL

-•Released on 23 December 1998 by OpenSSL Project Team •In  2019  OpenSSL  is  managed  by  OpenSSL  management  committee •This project budget is around one million per year which primarily completed by donations [Get more information on wikipedia](https://en.wikipedia.org/wiki/OpenSSL)
+- Released on 23 December 1998 by OpenSSL Project Team
+- In  2019  OpenSSL  is  managed  by  OpenSSL  management  committee
+- This project budget is around one million per year which primarily completed by donations [Get more information on wikipedia](https://en.wikipedia.org/wiki/OpenSSL)

 ## How OpenSSL is Work